Pages

 My 6th great-grandfather

 Fortunately, there were photos on Find-A-Grave and I contacted the two photographers who took pictures before the cemetery was restored several years ago prior to its re-dedication in 2009.
-Photos taken by Bill Boyington (top two) and Kevin O. (bottom only), permission was granted to use on this blog.
+Photos were taken by Bill Boyington (top two) and Kevin O. (bottom only), and permission was granted to use on this blog.

 Below are tidbits from Wikipedia about Revere, Massachusetts